Before You Go

 GETTING TO THE OARS AMERICAN RIVER OUTPOST

 View driving directions to the Outpost.
-Our entrance is adjacent to where Hwy 49 crosses the river, behind Hotshot Imaging and the River Park shopping center
+Our entrance is adjacent to where Hwy 49 crosses the river and the River Park shopping center

 The closest major airport is in Sacramento (SMF), which is served by most major airlines and car rental companies.
 The drive time from Sacramento is approximately one hour.
 Oakland (OAK), San Francisco (SFO), and Reno (RNO) are within a 3-hour drive.